TeamEXR/shutan-dev-wiki/Chapter 6.md

 One way we can use the memory hierarchy to improve performance is executing programs from memory instead of storage.
 This lets CPUs use the higher access speed of RAMs to execute programs faster.
 In fact that's how every modern CPU works nowadays.
 The Operating System always copies the program that's going to be executed into memory and tells the CPU to start at the first function to execute (we'll talk more about this in the advanced RE guide).
 The concept is so important that the computers implementing it are classified with a fancy name: **Stored Program Computers**.

+[1] Remember Words from chapter 2.2?
+Each register in most CPU designs can only store up to one word of data.